ahmedmalmoselhy/ahmedmalmoselhy/README.md

 ### Hi there, I'm Ahmed AlMoselhy - aka Anubixo 👋

 ## I'm a Web Developer!
 - 🔭 I’m currently working on [UniOne][unione1] as a personal project.
-Please feel free to ask about it if you want to contribute!
-- 🥅 2022 Goals: Become a better developer than what I am now
+- 🥅 2022 Goals: Learn more about performance and writing SOLID code.
-- ⚡ Fun fact: I love video games
+- ⚡ Fun fact: I am also a gamer

 ### Connect with me: